True Marketing Efficiency For Small (But Mighty) Marketing Teams

 • Design & development — a small boutique agency* for creating marketing collateral and our public pages, and a freelance illustrator for creating unique illustrations

-• PPC — a small boutique agency* who audits and improves the PPC campaigns we create
+• PPC — a small boutique agency* that audits and improves the PPC campaigns we create

 *A note on the “small boutique” part.
 I’ve found working with agencies where my points of contact are the ones doing the work is more efficient than working with agencies with more layers of hierarchy and dedicated people for every step of the process.